A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: RIS-Aided Communication Model Using the Unilateral Approximation

 according to Sec.~\ref{sec:simplified-universal}.
 Thus, the channel model based on the $S$-parameters with the unilateral approximation is given by

 clearly highlighting the role of $\mathbf{S}$, $\mathbf{\Gamma}_T$, $\boldsymbol{\Theta}$, and $\mathbf{\Gamma}_R$.

-Remarkably, the three models \eqref{eq:Huni-z}, \eqref{eq:Huni-y}, and \eqref{eq:Huni-s} effectively show the impact of $\mathbf{Z}_I$, $\mathbf{Y}_I$, and $\boldsymbol{\Theta}$ on the communication, while still capturing the impact of imperfect matching and mutual coupling at the transmitter, RIS, and receiver.
+Remarkably, the three models \eqref{eq:Huni-z}, \eqref{eq:Huni-y}, and \eqref{eq:Huni-s} effectively show the impact of $\mathbf{Z}_I$, $\mathbf{Y}_I$, and $\boldsymbol{\Theta}$ on \gls{mimo} communication systems, while still capturing the impact of imperfect matching and mutual coupling at the transmitter, RIS, and receiver.